 In 2014 the implemented new version of the document under the name of "Good Practices of PZU".
-It is a set of internal set of intern
+It is a set of internal policies, standards and practices which guide the conduct of business by PZU Group.

 Good Practice of PZU promote values (being fair, innovation and efficiency) which should guide employees of PZU Group in their everyday work.
 It promotes the culture of compliance with the law, ethical standards and responsibility for decisions taken.
 The set of values and principles of conduct is binding for all PZU employees and external entities acting on behalf of PZU, e.g. agents, consultants, intermediates, and independent sub-contractors.

 Each employee is obliged to follow the document and has an opportunity to submit issues in this area.
 Only such procedures allow maintaining suitably high standards of operations and consciously build ethical culture within the organization.